nikhil-tibrewal/mlops_pipeline/README.md

 python3 -c "from cryptography.fernet import Fernet; print('FERNET_KEY=' + Fernet.generate_key().decode())" > .env
 ```

 This is required for Airflow to encrypt secrets.
+We also need a `LATEST_MODEL_RUN_ID` here, but we'll add that later.

 ### 3. ✅ Build and Start All Containers